HPV (Human Papillomavirus)

-- There are 20 million Americans infected with HPV, with more than six million new infections annually in the US.
+- In the US, there are 79 million individuals infected with HPV, with more than 14 million new infections annually

-- There are approximately 10,000 cases of cervical cancer in the US each year, most of which are due to HPV.
+- There are approximately 11,000 cases of cervical cancer in the US each year, most of which are due to HPV

 Which adults need the HPV vaccine?

 - Females up to age 26 who were not fully vaccinated (three doses) as adolescents

 - Males up to age 21 who were not fully vaccinated (three doses) as adolescents

 - Males may be vaccinated up to age 26

 HPV is responsible for about 70 percent of all cases of cervical cancer?

 - Most people with HPV will not have any long-term effects, but some will get cancer

 - HPV causes 70 percent of all cervical cancers